 School of Pharmacy Technical Standards and disclosure of disabilities during the admission process

-Upon completion of the interactive process, the SOP reserves the right not to admit any applicant who cannot meet the SOP Technical Standards with or without reasonable accommodations.
-This right to not admit, or to rescind admission, applies in cases where reasonable accommodation cannot be provided, would result in a fundamental alteration to the technical standards, or compromise patient care or the safety of the prospective and/or currently enrolled students.
+The SOP reserves the right not to admit any applicant who cannot meet the SOP Technical Standards with or without reasonable accommodations.
+This right to rescind admission applies in cases where reasonable accommodations cannot be provided, would result in a fundamental alteration to the technical standards, or compromise patient care or the safety of the prospective and/or currently enrolled students.

 SOP Technical Standards and disclosure of disabilities for enrolled students

 Annually, enrolled students in the SOP are required to attest that they meet the SOP Technical Standards either with, or without, reasonable accommodations.
-A required attestation form is available online.
+The required attestation form is available online.

 A need for reasonable accommodation may arise during a student’s enrollment in the SOP.
-The disability services request form and instructions for the accommodations process are in the PharmD Policy Handbook.
-Upon diagnosis and documentation of a disabling condition, the McBurney Disability Resource Center will review the accommodations request, and TSAAC will determine implementation.
-After review, the Technical Standards Director will engage in an interactive process with the student to review the SOP Technical Standards and implement reasonable accommodations.
+Upon diagnosis and documentation of a disabling condition, the McBurney Disability Resource Center will review the accommodations request.
+After receiving accommodations notification, the Technical Standards Coordinator will engage in an interactive process with the student to review the SOP Technical Standards and discuss implementation of reasonable accommodations.

-Upon completion of the interactive process, the SOP reserves the right to advise a student that reasonable accommodation cannot be provided, would result in a fundamental alteration to the SOP Technical Standards, or compromise patient care or the safety of prospective and/or currently enrolled students.
+Upon completion of the interactive process, the SOP reserves the right to determine that reasonable accommodations cannot be provided, would result in a fundamental alteration to the SOP Technical Standards, or compromise patient care or the safety of prospective and/or currently enrolled students.
 Continued enrollment in the SOP will be determined by the academic process applied to all students.